 *FREMONT FASHION CENTER [1968-1990]

 The first stretch of motor expressway in the Bay Area, the Bayshore Freeway, ran between South San Francisco and San Mateo and opened to traffic in 1949.
 It was extended into San Francisco proper in the early '50s, where it was officially deemed the James Lick Freeway.
-Hayward's SOUTHLAND CENTER [1964] was the region's first "freeway friendly" shopping mall.
-It occupies a site adjacent to the Interstate 880-Nimitz Freeway.
+Hayward's SOUTHLAND CENTER [1964] was the region's first freeway-friendly shopping mall.
+It was -and is- adjacent to the Interstate 880-Nimitz Freeway.

 The "BART to O-A-K," or Oakland Airport Connector, operates as a 3.2-route mile Automated Guideway Transit line.
-It began revenue service in November 2014.
-The 5.4-route-mile -one station- Warm Springs Extension (in light gray) opened for revenue service in 2016.
-A 10-route-mile addition to this line, serving Berryessa, was dedicated in 2020.
-Eventually, this BART line will extend to downtown San Jose.
+It began revenue service in November 2014, connecting with the BART Coliseum-Airport station.

 Major shopping hubs serviced by the BART rail system include EL CERRITO PLAZA, BAYFAIR CENTER, SHOPS AT TANFORAN, STONERIDGE CENTER and GATEWAY PLAZA (nee' FREMONT FASHION CENTER).

-The City-County of San Francisco is also served by its San Francisco Municipal Railway, or MUNI Metro, which has been in operation since 1917.
+The City-County of San Francisco is also served by its San Francisco Municipal Railway, or MUNI, which has been in operation since 1917.
 Today's 34.6-route-mile light rail network serves thirty-three stations, eighty-seven additional stops and provides access to the STONESTOWN GALLERIA mall.